-Fresh Direct, Peapod, Instacart and AmazonFresh, or you can go with a meal kit service like Blue Apron and many more.
-With these options, you shop online, and the foods are delivered to your house.
-For meal kits, prices can either be fixed per week or can vary depending on what you order.
-These options are a great way to save time if you cannot make it to the store.
+Fresh Direct, Peapod, Instacart, and AmazonFresh are great options for online groceries.
+Many people enjoy supplementing their weekly dinner menu with prep-at-home meal kits, which are a great option if you’re short on time or cannot make it to the store.
 It can also help you focus on the foods you need rather than want, helping you to save money.
 If you’re on SNAP, check to see if the service nearest to you works with the program, as many do.

 First, you still get to handpick the fruits and vegetables you want whereas an online option has people deciding for you.
-Secondly, if you’re tired from treatment, it will save valuable energy as you do not have to worry about getting everything back to your house, especially if you live in a walk-up as many of us in New York do.
+Secondly, if you’re tired from treatment, it will save valuable energy as you do not have to worry about getting everything back to your house, especially if you live in a walk-up apartment building.
 Need canned beans?
 A gallon of orange juice?
 No problem!
-They will get it all to your house for you!
+They will get it all to your house for you.

 It can be hard to get enough fresh fruits and veggies into your diet and removing some common barriers can help.
 It may still be scary and overwhelming to figure out what to buy and how to cook it, but as with anything practice brings progress, and things become easier.
 Again, this list is not extensive, but hopefully, will serve as a nice warm-up to new, and different ways to keep your diet varied and healthy.